 The Best Car Insurance in Oregon for 2022

 To identify the best car insurance companies in Oregon, MoneyGeek looked at whether a company performs equally well in customer satisfaction, affordability and financial stability.
-GEICO takes the spot having the highest score on stability and affordability and tying for second in satisfaction.
+According to our scores, GEICO takes the top spot since it has the highest score on stability as well as affordability and tied for second in satisfaction.

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.